-- 2.1 The Order Land is located on the outskirts of Brierfield and Nelson within the M65 Growth Corridor, located in the south of the Borough. - 2.2 The Order Land totals some 10.28 hectares adjoining the Industrial Estate in Brierfield. - 2.3 The Order Land which at present is in agricultural use is bounded by the area edged red on the Order Map marked 'The Borough of Pendle (Lomeshaye Industrial Estate Extension, Phase 1) Compulsory Purchase Order 2018'and coloured pink thereon (Document 1). - 2.4 The Order Land is located along the strategically important M65 Growth Corridor and is well connected to the rest of Lancashire and the national motorway network by the M65 motorway. - 2.5 The area is served by the East Lancashire railway line which runs hourly services between Blackpool South and Colne (via Preston, Blackburn and Burnley) offering connections into both the Manchester and Liverpool city regions, as well as London and Scotland via the west coast mainline. - 2.6 During 2015, the Lancashire Enterprise Partnership funded infrastructure improvement works to junction 12 of the M65 and surrounding roads in order to improve access and facilitate opportunities for growth around Brierfield Mill and the Lomeshaye Industrial Estate.
+- 2.1 The Order Land is located on the outskirts of Briefield and Nelson within the M65 Growth Corridor, located in the south of the Borough. - 2.2 The Order Land totals some 19.19 hectares adjoining the Industrial Estate in Brierfield. - 2.3 The Order Land comprises a working farm and agricultural buildings together with a dwelling house.
+The Order Land at present is therefore mainly in agricultural use and is bounded by the area edged black on the Order Map marked 'The Borough of Pendle (Lomeshaye Industrial Estate Extension, Phase 2) Compulsory Purchase Order 2018' and coloured pink thereon (Documents 1 & 3). - 2.4 The Order Land is located along the strategically important M65 Growth Corridor and is well connected to the rest of Lancashire and the national motorway network by the M65 motorway. - 2.5 The area is served by the East Lancashire railway line which runs hourly services between Blackpool South and Colne (via Preston, Blackburn and Burnley) offering connections into both the Manchester and Liverpool city regions, as well as London and Scotland via the west coast mainline.

+2.6 During 2015, the LEP funded infrastructure improvement works to junctions 12 and 13 of the M65 and surrounding roads in order to improve access and facilitate opportunities for growth around Brierfield Mill, the Lomeshave Industrial Estate and the Trough Laithe Farm Strategic Housing Site in Barrowford.
 These works formed part of the Burnley Pendle Growth Corridor Investment Programme linked to the Lancashire Growth Deal 2015-2021 (Document 13).
-The Lancashire County Council Transport Plan (LTP3) to 2021 (Document 5) proposes further potential transport interventions in the area, particularly with a view to improving links to the Leeds city region through road links between Colne and Foulridge (allowing access to Keighley and Skipton) and the possibility at some stage of reopening the rail link between Colne and Skipton that was closed in 1970.
+The recent investment in junction 13 was intended to future proof the junction so as to enable capacity for the development of strategic housing and employment sites in the locality.
+Taken together with the improvement works to junction 12, they provide access by way of modern highway infrastructure to key developments such as the Strategic Employment Site of Lomeshave Industrial Estate (accessed by junction 12/13), the Strategic Housing Site of Trough Laithe Farm at Barrowford (accessed by junction 13), the Northlight development - a high quality mixed use housing/employment and leisure site at Briefield (accessed by junction 12) and Reedyford Mill, which is currently being redeveloped for employment use.
+The Lancashire County Council Transport Plan (LTP3) to 2021(Document 6) proposes further potential transport interventions in the area, particularly with a view to improving links to the Leeds city region through road links between Colne and Foulridge (allowing access to Keighley and Skipton) and the possibility at some stage of reopening the rail link between Colne and Skipton that was closed in 1970.
 The importance of having strong connectivity between Lancashire and Yorkshire was noted in Chapter 7 of the Local Plan (see paragraph 7.14 of this Statement) and Local Plan Policy ENV4: Promoting Sustainable Travel.
-It may be noted that the economy of the Leeds City Region (which includes Keighley/Skipton) covers 3 million people with a GVA of around $\pounds 63bn^1$ - more than twice that of Lancashire.
+It may be noted that the economy of the Leeds City Region (which includes Keighley/Skipton) covers 3 million people with a GVA of around $\pounds 63bn \cdot \pounds 65bn^1$ - more than twice that of Lancashire.
 It is therefore attractive to high paid and high skilled jobs and underlines the importance of Lancashire having strong connectivity with these city regions if it is to benefit from access to those higher paid labour markets and to exploit opportunities for business growth.